-difference between sod
+Difference between sod

 Landscaping

-The answer to 'difference between sod' is that sod and seed are two different methods for establishing a new lawn.
-Sod is pre-grown grass that is harvested from a farm and installed in rolls or pieces, while seed involves planting grass seed directly into the soil.
-Sod provides an instant green lawn, while seed takes several weeks to germinate and grow in.
+The answer to 'difference between sod' is that sod and seed are two main options for establishing a new lawn.
+Sod is pre-grown grass that is harvested, transported, and installed in rolls or pieces.
+Seed is individual grass seeds that are spread and grow into a new lawn over time.

 Step-by-Step Guide